EGI-Federation/fedcloud-documentation/source/auth.rst

    You can safely ignore this section.
 It details the API call used to refresh tokens and use them for authentication at the providers.

-Getting access tokens from refresh tokens uses OAuth2.0 token refesh:
+Getting access tokens from refresh tokens uses OAuth2.0 token refresh:

 Legacy x.509 AAI
 ----------------